o-jasper/o-jasper.github.io/eth-entity/assurance_entity/readme.md

 * Anything occuring after the deadline sends the funds to the project if success, and refunds otherwise.

+### Potential expansions
+Some of these might be doable by simply connecting to other contracts.
+But that might not be gas-efficient.

+* Stages; if funded, it goes to stage 1, stage 2 needs something to be triggered.
+That might mean more funding, votes from existing funders or just keeping the same funding, but allowing some funders to cut their losses if they lose faith.

+  There could be multiple stages this way.

+* Dividents: paying for stuff like stocks.
+Need some rules about how much to do dividents.

+  Not *particularly* happy with use of stocks currently, but then oculus-like events suck too.

 ## Tests
 Just one that does a case test.